pub struct Lowerer<'source, 'temp> {

 fn math_function_helper( &mut self, span: Span, fun: MathFunction, ast_arguments: &[Handle<Expression<'source>>], ctx: &mut ExpressionContext<'source, '_, '_>, ) -> Result<Expression, Box<Error<'source>>>

-Generate a Naga IR Math
+Generate a Naga IR Math expression.

-Generate Naga IR for a call to the MathFunction
+Generate Naga IR for a call to the MathFunction fun, whose

-unlowered arguments are ast_arguments
+unlowered arguments are ast_arguments.

-argument should give the span of the function name in the
+The span argument should give the span of the function name in the

 call expression.